solana-labs/solana/book/src/api-reference/cli.md

     deactivate-stake                    Deactivate the delegated stake from the stake account delegate-stake                      Delegate stake to a vote account deploy                              Deploy a program
-    fees                                Display current cluster fees
+    epoch-info                          Get information about the current epoch fees                                Display current cluster fees
-    get                                 Get cli config settings
-    get-block-time                      Get estimated production time of a block get-epoch-info                      Get information about the current epoch get-genesis-hash                    Get the genesis hash
+    genesis-hash                        Get the genesis hash
-    get-nonce                           Get the current nonce value
-    get-slot                            Get current slot
-    get-transaction-count               Get current transaction count
-    help                                Prints this message or the help of the given subcommand(s) new-nonce                           Generate a new nonce, rendering the existing nonce useless pay                                 Send a payment
+    gossip                              Show the current gossip network nodes help                                Prints this message or the help of the given subcommand(s) new-nonce                           Generate a new nonce, rendering the existing nonce useless nonce                               Get the current nonce value
+    nonce-account                       Show the contents of a nonce account pay                                 Send a payment
     ping                                Submit transactions sequentially
-    redeem-vote-credits                 Redeem credits in the stake account send-signature                      Send a signature to authorize a transfer send-timestamp                      Send a timestamp to unlock a transfer set                                 Set a cli config setting
+    redeem-vote-credits                 Redeem credits in the stake account send-signature                      Send a signature to authorize a transfer send-timestamp                      Send a timestamp to unlock a transfer slot                                Get current slot
-    show-account                        Show the contents of an account show-block-production               Show information about block production
-    show-gossip                         Show the current gossip network nodes show-nonce-account                  Show the contents of a nonce account show-stake-account                  Show the contents of a stake account show-stake-history                  Show the stake history
-    show-storage-account                Show the contents of a storage account show-validators                     Show information about the current validators show-vote-account                   Show the contents of a vote account stake-authorize-staker              Authorize a new stake signing keypair for the given stake account stake-authorize-withdrawer          Authorize a new withdraw signing keypair for the given stake account uptime                              Show the uptime of a validator, based on epoch voting history validator-info                      Publish/get Validator info on Solana
+    stake-account                       Show the contents of a stake account stake-authorize-staker              Authorize a new stake signing keypair for the given stake account stake-authorize-withdrawer          Authorize a new withdraw signing keypair for the given stake account stake-history                       Show the stake history
+    storage-account                     Show the contents of a storage account transaction-count                   Get current transaction count
+    uptime                              Show the uptime of a validator, based on epoch voting history validator-info                      Publish/get Validator info on Solana
-    vote-authorize-voter                Authorize a new vote signing keypair for the given vote account vote-authorize-withdrawer           Authorize a new withdraw signing keypair for the given vote account vote-update-validator               Update the vote account's validator identity
+    validators                          Show information about the current validators vote-account                        Show the contents of a vote account vote-authorize-voter                Authorize a new vote signing keypair for the given vote account vote-authorize-withdrawer           Authorize a new withdraw signing keypair for the given vote account vote-update-validator               Update the vote account's validator identity